kephasitati/Portfolio-Template/_pages/repositories.md

 layout: page
 permalink: /coding-projects/
 title: coding projects
 description: I led the direction of these large Python projects.
-Each took several months and collaborators.
+They each took several months and were academically reviewed.
 nav: true
 nav_order: 3
 ---